stealjs/steal/docs/stealjs.md

 computer.
 Within your `ROOT` folder, use npm to install bower, grunt, and steal-tools:

-    > npm install -g bower
+    a npm install -g bower
-    > npm install grunt --save-dev
+    a npm install grunt --save-dev
-    > npm install steal-tools --save-dev
+    a npm install steal-tools --save-dev

 Use bower to install steal and jQuery:

     > bower install steal -S
     > bower install jquery -S

-Your `ROOT` folder should contain all your static scripts and resources.
+Your `ROOT` (aka [System.baseURL baseURL]) folder should contain all your static scripts and resources.
 It should now look like this:

       ROOT/